emollett/nextjs-blog-spike/guides/pairing.md

 ---

 # What is it
-Working in pairs on the same peice of code at the same time while sat together or on a call together
+Working in pairs on the same thing at the same time while sat together or on a call together.

 # Why do you need to know
 You might think it looks inefficient, but it is a great way to improve quality, upskill developers, and can actually speed up delivery.

 # A bit more
+Anyone can pair, developers can pair together, or they can pair with testers or designers.
+Pairing principles are great for the whole team regardless of role.
+You might find it useful to pair on writing documentation or presentations.

 When developers pair, they often have a 'driver' and a 'navigator'.
 The driver is typing, and writing the code, while the navigator is thinking about what needs to be done.
 Often the navigator will be looking things up to help when things aren't working, or will be thinking about how things can be improved.
 The pair will switch back and forth between roles while they are pairing.

 If the pair are using [test driven development](./test-driven-development) they might switch back and forth between each test they write.
 Otherwise they will find a suitable point, often when they decide to [commit](./basic-git) the code they've written.